Frogie1107/Frogie1107/README.md

 - 👋 Hi, I’m @Frogie1107
-- 👀 I’m interested in Motor Sport and Flying
+- 👀 I’m interested in cars and planes
 - 🌱 I’m currently learning Python Basic
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 972113000@qq.com
+- 📫 How to reach me..

 <!---
 Frogie1107/Frogie1107 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.